 As mentioned above, a nightmare can significantly affect a person once it gets out of hand.
 The effects can be so debilitating that straightforward and everyday tasks such as making a cup or coffee or by just standing up can otherwise become impossible tasks.

 In rare cases, it affects people with PTSD-like symptoms.
 Most individuals who suffer from nightmares suffer from visual and auditory hallucinations.
-A lot of individuals should not take this problem lightly and they should begin self-medicating or self-diagnosing.
+A lot of individuals should not take this problem lightly and they should not begin self-medicating or self-diagnosing.

 A lot of times, self-medication and diagnosing brings more harm than good.
 In such cases, it is advisable to get immediate professional help from licensed doctors and therapists.
 These people have a lot of treatment plans for specific problems to ensure a slow and sure recovery.

 It’s normal for people to experience nightmares once in awhile.
 What’s not normal is when night terrors are reoccurring with the same themes and in increasing strength.
 If a person allows his or her nightmare to get the best of themselves, psychological problems begin to manifest itself.